Merberg/CarND-Advanced-Lane-Lines/writeup.md

 ### Discussion

 I feel my approach is fragile as evident by its performance on the challenge videos.
 First, the imperical coordinates used for the birds-eye transformation fail with modifications to images such as camera mounting, camera movement/bouncing, and resolution.
 This could be addressed using geometry and known properties of the camera.
 Additional cropping could also be applied to remove noise from adjacent lanes and shoulders.
+The order of operations could also be adjusted to perform the birds-eye warping prior to binary thresholding.
 Secondly, there could be more interaction/coordination between the `LaneLine` instances using real world attributes for error correction.
 I believe this could prevent the lane from jumping the lines in the challenge videos.
 And last, accounting for a known trajectory (i.e. lanes have predictive behavior) could correct harsh lighting conditions like what is evident in the harder challenge video.